-Figure 4 illustrates the algorithm for the erase operation.
-See the Erase/Program Operations tables in "AC Characteristics" for parameters, and to Figure 18 for timing diagrams.
+Figure 4, on page 18 illustrates the algorithm for the erase operation.
+See Table 13 on page 28 for parameters, and to Figure 10, on page 26 for timing diagrams.

 Sector Erase Command Sequence

 Sector erase is a six bus cycle operation.
 The sector erase command sequence is initiated by writing two unlock cycles, followed by a set-up command.
 Two additional unlock write cycles are then followed by the address of the sector to be erased, and the sector erase command.
 Table 5 shows the address and data requirements for the sector erase command sequence.